sdouche/lettuce_webdriver/README.rst

-    I should not see an element with id of "http://bar.com/" The element with id of "cs_PageModeContainer" contains "Read" The element with id of "cs_BigDiv" does not contain "Write"
+    I should not see an element with id of "http://bar.com/" The element with id of "cs_PageModeContainer" contains "Read" The element with id of "cs_BigDiv" does not contain "Write" The element with class of "cs_PageModeContainer" contains "Read" The element with class of "cs_BigDiv" does not contain "Write"

     # browser
     The browser's URL should be "http://bar.com/"